 1. The most common and sturdiest method -Shoot with a really really solid tripod and a gimbal head.
 Preferably a Gitzo and a Wimberley Head.
 Some people prefer the Sachtler head instead of the Wimberley.
 Individual Preference and it depends what you like.
 Be ready to fork out at least USD $800 + – for a sturdy tripod and another USD$600 + – for a good Gimbal Head to support the lens.
 With a Good Gimbal head head it makes shooting with the Sigmonster fluid and effortless.
 There would be cheaper alternatives like the ones that are manufactured in China.
 I wouldn’t want to save a few hundred bucks for an increased risk of the expensive glass smashing to the ground though.
 With long lens technique and practice, you would be able to get sharp photographs of your subject even at night.

 2. The 2nd method will be shooting with a monopod.
-There are cheaper brands you can purchase out there like Sirui etc etc, the recommended ones are Gitzo & Manfrotto.
+There are cheaper brands you can purchase out there like Sirui, benro etc. The recommended ones are Gitzo & Manfrotto.
 Be sure to check the maximum weight the monopod can hold.
 Other wise the legs would be sliding down continuously.
 The down side of this set up is that you will not be able to shoot under extreme low light conditions like under the thick forest canopies.
-So plan well and prepare what is needed to prevent hiccups.
+Even paired with today’s Canon 1DX II/ Nikon D5, F/5.6 would not be an ideal option under forest canopies.
+So plan well, pre learn your subject, lighting conditions, their native environment and prepare what is needed to prevent hiccups.

 3. The 3rd possible method would be bracing the lens on something solid, like on a rock or something you can rest on.
 This is close to being on a tripod except being slightly rigid.